 When registering the drones remember there are two categories: recreational and commercial.
 The registration process for a recreational drone by the FAA only requires a name, physical address, and email address.
 Commercial drones require one to provide the model and make of the drone.

-WIth new technology, there's always a slower rate of adaptation for some sections of society, especially because of the fast rate of adoption in the case of drones.
+With new technology, there's always a slower rate of adaptation for some sections of society, especially because of the fast rate of adoption in the case of drones.

 That's why there will be pros and cons to drone use and UAV technology for a long time to come until we figure out how to solve some of the disadvantages and make things safer for everyone.